 If you are like most small business owners, you wear multiple hats in your professional and personal life.
-These ‘wardrobe changes’ often mean that there is just never enough time to check the items off your to-do list that are not urgent, but, are still crucial to the success of your business.
+These ‘wardrobe changes’ often mean that there is just never enough time to check the items off your to-do list that are not urgent, but are still crucial to the success of your business.

 One productivity technique known as the “Power Hour” can help you work through those items that have been on the back burner for the past several weeks or even months.

 For business owners — to use the Power Hour, you’ll need to designate one hour on a specific day of each week to tackle a nagging item on your business to-do list.
 Fortunately, setting up the Power Hour is simple and does not require a lot of time or a huge financial investment to get started.

 Look around at your physical surroundings to see what is out of place.
 Are there documents that need to be shredded, mail that needs to be sorted or items that need to be donated?